arampuria19/Lamport-Mutual-Exclusion/README.md

 ## Dependencies

-- Java Development Kit (JDK) 8 or higher.
+- Java Development Kit (JDK) 14 or higher.

 ## Notes

 - Ensure that the devices are networked and reachable from each other.
-- This implementation assumes a simplified scenario where access to a shared file represents the critical section.
+- This implementation assumes a simplified scenario where access to a shared file represents the critical section (This is shown by printing of appropriate messages).
 - Carefully handle exceptions related to socket communication and input validation.
 - This README assumes basic familiarity with Java programming and socket communication concepts.